miraytopal/AB_Testing/README.md

    - 2.2 Variance Homogeneity
 - **Implementation of the Hypothesis**
   - Parametric test- if assumptions are provided
-  - Non-parametric test- Mann Whitney U Test if assumptions are not provided
+  - Non-parametric test- Mann Whitney U Test- if assumptions are not provided

  - **Evaluate the results :**
    - Evaluate test result and recommend business decision.